Paycheck Protection Program (PPP) Loan Forgiveness Estimator

 For more details on calculating the salary/hourly wage reduction, read our PPP Flexibility Act article.

 How do I determine if I qualify for the salary or hourly wage reduction safe harbor?

-If a borrower restores reductions made to employee salaries and wages or FTE employees by not later than June 30, 2020, the borrower can avoid a reduction in its loan forgiveness amount.
-If certain employee salaries and wages were reduced between February 15, 2020 and April 26, 2020 (the safe harbor period) but the borrower eliminates those reductions by June 30, 2020 or earlier, the borrower is exempt from any reduction in loan forgiveness amount that would otherwise be required due to reductions in salaries and wages under section 1106(d)(3) of the CARES Act.
+If a borrower restores reductions made to employee salaries and wages or FTE employees by not later than Dec.
+31, 2020 the borrower can avoid a reduction in its loan forgiveness amount.
+If certain employee salaries and wages were reduced between Feb.
+15, 2020 and April 26, 2020 (the safe harbor period) but the borrower eliminates those reductions by Dec.
+31, 2020 or earlier, the borrower may be exempt from any reduction in loan forgiveness amount that would otherwise be required due to reductions in salaries and wages under section 1106(d)(3) of the CARES Act.